Cross-border initial public offerings doubled in volume and amount of capital raised over the same period last year.» Read More

 The "Fast Money" traders share their final trades of the day.

-Check out which companies are making headlines after the bell Monday:
+Companies making headlines after the bell Monday.